Nudity in religion: Abrahamic religions

-The biblical story of Bathsheba and apocryphal story of Susanna provide no reference within the text for blame to be placed on women.
+The biblical story of Bathsheba and deutrocanonical story of Susanna provide no reference within the text for blame to be placed on women.
 Regardless, some have interpreted these passages placing the blame of the men's lusts on the women in the stories, despite the fact that the women are portrayed as victims in these stories rather than participants.
-In contrast, the apocryphal story of Judith portrays a woman who bathes publicly to seduce and later behead the enemy general Holofernes.
-The contrast of the story of Judith in her deliberate attempts to seduct contrast the actions of Susanna and Bathsheba, who were victims of the male gaze.
+In contrast, the deuterocanonical story of Judith portrays a woman who bathes publicly to seduce and later behead the enemy general Holofernes.
+Judith, in her deliberate attempts to seduce, contrasts with Susanna and Bathsheba, who were victims of the male gaze.

 Of particular concern for both Islam and early Christians, as they extended their control over countries that had previously been part of the Byzantine or Roman empires, was the local custom of public bathing.
 While Christians were mainly concerned about mixed-gender bathing, which had been common, Islam also prohibited nudity for women in the company of non-Muslim women.
 In general, the Roman bathing facilities were adapted for separation of the genders, and the bathers retaining at least a loin-cloth as was the case in Victorian Turkish baths until the end of the 20th century.

 Judaism

+The Genesis creation narrative describes Adam and Eve as "naked and not ashamed" before eating from the Tree of Knowledge of Good and Evil.
+Awareness of nakedness as requiring covering comes only after the Fall (Genesis 3:7), presented as a consequence of disobedience rather than part of the original divine design.
+Judaism does not share the Christian association of nakedness with original sin, an aspect integral to Christian doctrines of redemption and salvation; in Jewish thought, shame arose from the knowledge of good and evil rather than from nakedness itself.

-In Judaism, nudity is an aspect of body modesty which is regarded as very important in most social and familial situations.
-Attitudes to modesty vary between the different movements within Judaism as well as between communities within each movement.
-In more strict (orthodox) communities, modesty is an aspect of Tzniut which generally has detailed rules of what is appropriate behaviour.
-Conservative and Reform Judaism generally promote modesty values but do not regard the strict Tzniut rules as binding, with each person being permitted (at least in principle) to set their own standards.
-With the exception of the Haredi community, Jewish communities generally tend to dress according to the standards of the society in which they find themselves.
+In practice, Judaism developed detailed norms around body modesty (Tzniut), though these vary considerably between movements and communities.
+In more strict (Orthodox) communities, tzniut encompasses detailed rules of appropriate behavior.
+Conservative and Reform Judaism generally promote modesty values but do not regard strict tzniut rules as binding, permitting individuals to set their own standards.
+With the exception of the Haredi community, Jewish communities generally dress according to the standards of the surrounding society.

-Orthodox Jewish Law (Halakha) explicitly makes women responsible for maintaining the virtue of modesty (Tzniut) by covering their bodies, including their hair.
-For men, nakedness was limited to exposure of the penis, but is not limited to public exposure, but in private as well.
-In late antiquity, Jews viewed with abhorrence the Greek and Roman practices of going naked and portraying male gods as naked.
-In any religious context, male nudity was of greater concern than female nudity because it was an offense against God.
-In everyday activity male nudity might be necessary, but is to be avoided.
-Female nudity was not an offense against God, but only about arousing the sexual passions of men, thus private or female only nudity was not immodest.

-A person who enters a ritual bath (a mikveh) does so without clothing, and with no jewelry or even bandages.